javatlacati/swiplwebtut/webspanish.md

         []),
 ----

-Note que hemos estado usando +phrase/2+. +phrase+'s first argument is a library DCG, +html//1+, whose argument is a DSL (domain specific language) which defines the HTML it recognizes.
+Note que hemos estado usando +phrase/2+. +phrase+'s primer argumento is a library DCG, +html//1+, whose argument is a DSL (domain specific language) which defines the HTML it recognizes.
 Así que, phrase/2 will unify in the above when +TokenizedHtml+ is the tokenized HTML equivalent of the red stuff, the 'termerized HTML' defined by the first arg of +html//1+.

 It is this DSL which is our 'termerized HTML'.